 Below are the bins or score intervals for the above data set.

 Please follow below steps to create the Histogram chart in Excel:

 - Click on the Data tab.

-- Now go to Analysis tab on the extreme right side.
+- Now go to the Analysis tab on the extreme right side.
 Click on Data Analysis option.

 - It will open a Data Analysis dialog box.
 Choose the Histogram option and click on OK.